ngcookbook/angularjs-cookbook/manuscript/recipes-unfinished/promises-cache-data.md

-# TODO: How to cache data with promises
+# How to cache data with promises

 ## Problem